-Wornden, a Business Communication major set to graduate in 2019, chose a variety of coursework and student activities that fit his interests and passions.
+Wornden, a Business Communication major who graduated in 2019, chose a variety of coursework and student activities that fit his interests and passions.

-Wornden Ly, a community college transfer student and Business Communication major/Photography minor set to graduate in 2019 with his bachelor's degree, appreciates the variety of his coursework when it comes to his long-term career goals.
+Wornden Ly, a community college transfer student and Business Communication major/Photography minor who graduated in 2019 with his bachelor’s degree, appreciates the variety of his coursework when it comes to his long-term career goals.
 He has been able to shape his class schedule to follow his personal interests while working toward a fulfilling career.

 “I am learning to do so many things while becoming a more well-rounded person, which helps me stand out when I’m compared to students with similar majors from other schools,” Wornden says.
 “At Stevenson we are also required to complete an internship before graduation, which gives us the opportunity to get the firsthand experience we’ll need for the workforce after graduation.”